Numinbah Valley: Demographics

+Economy

 At one of three places in Queensland perlite is extracted from a deposit in the valley and trucked to Sydney.

 Facilities

 The Numinbah Correctional Centre is located within the locality.

 Community groups

 A Numinbah Valley Landcare group operates in the valley.

 Education

-Numinbah Valley State School is a government primary (Prep-6) school for boys and girls at 2270 Nerang-Murwillumbah Road (28.1486°S 153.2272°E).
+Numinbah Valley State School is a government primary (Prep–6) school for boys and girls at 2270 Nerang–Murwillumbah Road (28.1486°S 153.2272°E).
 In 2017, the school had an enrolment of 14 students with 7 teachers (2 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).

-Numinbah Valley Environmental Education Centre is an Outdoor and Environmental Education Centre at 1721 Nerang-Murwillumbah Road (28.1096°S 153.2437°E).
+Numinbah Valley Environmental Education Centre is an Outdoor and Environmental Education Centre at 1721 Nerang–Murwillumbah Road (28.1096°S 153.2437°E).

 There is no secondary school in Numinbah Valley.
-The nearest secondary school is Nerang State High School in Nerang to the north-east.
+The nearest government secondary school is Nerang State High School in Nerang to the north-east.

 Attractions

 The Gold Coast Hinterland Great Walk traverses the valley from O'Reilly's Guesthouse in the west to Springbrook National Park to the east.

 Bornhoffen PCYC or the Numinbah Valley Environmental Education Centre caters for large groups of students.
 These large recreational facilities are situated in the southern and highest part where the headwaters of the Nerang River coalesce.